0xhubed/NutriLens/snaptrack/README.md

 - ✅ No analytics or tracking
 - ✅ No data sharing with third parties

-The only external communication is with the OpenAI API for food analysis, and only when you explicitly request it.
+The only external communication is with AI providers (OpenAI, Anthropic, or Gemini) for food analysis, and only when you explicitly request it.

 ## Contributing